draios/sysdig-cloud-scripts/user_creation/README.md

 {"errors":[{"reason":"Cannot add user","message":"User API creation is not enabled"}]}
 ```

-To enable the ability to create users via the API:
+To re-enable the ability to create users via the API:

 ```
 # ./create_user.sh -e